 Humans, by our nature, though I’m not yet professionally qualified to affirm this, like to stick to winning formulas.
 I am qualified by observation, and I have often observed humans tread the same path over and over because it once worked.

-Companies, by extension, because of being managed by humans tend to fall victim to the same character.
+Companies, by extension, because of being managed by humans tend to fall victim to the same folly.
 They will constantly invest in the same products, strategies and processes that built their brand in days past.
-While there’s absolutely no problem with this, when they still work, the problem arises when the company;
+While there’s absolutely no problem with this while it still works, the problem arises when the company;

 - Sticks to the tried and tested even when it stops working